flaviovdf/flaviovdf.github.io/index.md

 My work bridges exploratory and hypothesis-driven data science with the development of novel machine learning models.
 I am especially interested in multi-modal data, including music, language/text, and networks, among others.

-Overall, my research is performed at [LabUAI](https://uai.science).
+Overall, my research is performed at [LabUAI](https://uai.science), in particular with the MOSAIC (Music Oriented Systems and AI for Creativity) group that lives within LabUAI.

 I hold a PhD in Computer Science from the [Federal University of Minas Gerais (UFMG)](http://ufmg.br), as well as a BSc also in Computer Science from the [Federal University of Campina Grande (UFCG)](http://ufcg.edu.br).